 This harsh suspension rule applies equally to a DUI first offense or a DUI third offense administrative suspensions triggered by a “refusal.”
-Current Georgia DUI laws do not differentiate which offense it is for a REFUSAL case, which differs from DUI laws and related loss of driving privileges for first time refusal in many other states.
-Florida, by way of example, treats first time refusal suspects far more favorably that second-time refusal suspects, who can be jailed for a second time refusal to submit to an implied consent test.
+Current Georgia DUI laws do not differentiate which offense it is for a REFUSAL case, which differs from DUI laws and related loss of driving privileges for first-time refusal in many other states.
+Florida, by way of example, treats first-time refusal suspects far more favorably that second-time refusal suspects, who can be jailed for a second-time refusal to submit to an implied consent test.

 These Draconian DUI laws have been in place for decades, and have not followed the more modern trend of permitting limited driving privileges (such as South Carolina’s “route restricted” license or Tennessee’s requirement of an ignition interlock device so that a first DUI offender can drive), to restrict any driving without such alcohol interdiction.
-In Florida, a “refusal” will cause a driver to lose all privileges for 30 days, but then an interlock restricted license is available.
+In Florida, a “refusal” will cause a driver to lose all privileges for 30 days, but then an interlock-restricted license is available.

-These more modern DUI-DWI laws in other states reflect the incorporation of newer alcohol interdiction technology and methods of oversight of a problem driver that permit the suspended driver to get to and from work, and to support his or her dependents.
-The ripple effect of a DUI arrest on an entire family can be tied to loss of license and the related loss of job for many citizens arrested for this type of offense who happen to be the breadwinner for their family unit.
+These more modern DUI-DWI laws in other states reflect the incorporation of newer alcohol interdiction technology and methods of oversight of a problem driver that permit the suspended driver to get to and from work and to support his or her dependents.
+The ripple effect of a DUI arrest on an entire family can be tied to loss of license and the related loss of job for many citizens arrested for this type of offense who happens to be the breadwinner for their family unit.

 Despite the antiquated laws, solutions can be found in most Georgia DUI cases if an experienced defense attorney is handling the case.
 These solutions include knowing and using available DUI laws that provide for a LIFTING of the refusal suspension if the case can be won (acquittal) at trial, reduced by plea bargaining or dismissed at a pre-trial suppression motion.